 - Bloody Mary, Mary Worth and Mary Whales (or Mary Wails) are all symbolic names that refer to the emotional response to these physical changes.

 - The use of the mirror is symbolic of the girl's self image and fear of approaching physical changes.

 - Early versions of the story suggest scratches on the cheek, drawing blood, would occur if the girl committed any sins.
-This represents fear that physical changes are the result of having done something "wrong".
+This represents fear physical changes are the result of having done something wrong.

 - Dundes points to parallel older legends that reflect bloody apparitions with the same Freudian symbolism.

-Ultimately, Dundes reflects that such a ritual and story would develop, just as so much other folklore develops, as a method for children to deal with difficult and scary changes throughout life.
-Such rituals allow children to release fear, anxiety and excitement in a justified way.
+Ultimately, Dundes reflects such a ritual and story would develop, just as so much other folklore develops, as a method for children to deal with difficult and scary changes throughout life.
+Such rituals allow children to release fear, anxiety, and excitement in a justified way.

 Regardless of the origins of the story or the symbolism hidden within it, this particular tale and ritual has spooked and terrified countless children throughout the last few decades who believe it is a true ghost story.
 The Bloody Mary legend has persisted and continues as one of the most popular slumber party games throughout Western society.
 Although researchers may never determine how or where the story started, it is sure to remain part of American culture and society for a long time.